 Five Points Pizza

 One of the best pizza places in Nashville is definitely Five Points Pizza, which serves up a pretty scrumptious NY-style pizza.
 They are filling a void with the classic pizza-by-the-slice option.
 They also have ice cold beer on draft, including local favorites Yazoo and Jackalope, which is just icing on the cake.
+Five Points Pizza has two locations in East Nashville and West Nashville.

 Tucked back in the quaint Edgehill Village, Bella Napoli tosses up authentic Italian-style pizza.
 Their ingredients are really fresh, and you can taste it.
 Their pizza tastes a bit healthier and less Americanized.
 If you want a bite of Italian grub and atmosphere, Bella Napoli is a must-stop on your Nashville pizza crawl.

 MAFIAoZA’s is one of the hottest places in town, not just because of their amazing pizza, but also because of their great laid-back vibe and mafia decor.
-The New York style pizzeria and pub in 12 South has been creating a buzz since 2003 with their stone-oven, thin crust pizza.
+The New York-style pizzeria and pub in 12 South has been creating a buzz since 2003 with their stone-oven, thin crust pizza.
 Oh, and don’t miss 2-for-1 deals on Sunday and Tuesday.

 Nicky’s Coal Fired